 Can Rats Climb Trees?

 Yes – rats can and will climb up trees.
-In fact, a tree is straightforward for a rat to climb.
+A tree is straightforward for a rat to climb.

 It may not come as a surprise for you to know that rats are excellent climbers, especially roof rats, also called black rats.

 Can rats climb trees?
 Yes, they can!
 And you can be sure that they will use a nearby tree to try and get access to the warm, safe environment that your home offers.

 Can I Stop Rats Climbing Trees?

-A metal sheet is really the only way to stop a rat and other rodents from climbing it.
+A metal sheet is the only way to stop a rat and other rodents from climbing it.
 There are not many surfaces that a rat cannot climb that you can use.

 Rats prefer to travel low on the ground because it is much safer for them to do so.
 Traveling on the ground allows them to reduce the chances of being eaten by a bird of prey.

 Rats love to eat Avocados!
-If you have these growing in your yard, you will want to protect the tree as much as you can… or you could have a low crop every year.
+If you have these growing in your yard, you will want to protect the tree as much as possible, or you could have a low crop every year.

 Fruit tree owners may find their fruit has large holes where a rat has climbed the tree to eat through the fruit to get to the seed.

 Reach Upper Areas of Buildings

-It is too easy for a rat to climb up a tree and hop onto your roof.
+It is too easy for a rat to climb a tree and hop onto your roof.
 Once that happens, they are likely to find an entry point, and they are in your home, causing damage and making a mess.

 This certainly holds in garden settings where a tree makes a handy escape route from cats and dogs when rats are on the ground searching for food.